cardano-foundation/CIPs/CIP4/CIP4.md

 ### When no public key is present

 Note that a different construction is needed for wallet types which do not have a public key (such as a balance tracking application which simply manages a set of addresses).
-Simply hashing the set of addresses used is possible, but it means that adding & removing an address would change the checksum (possibly unintuitive).
-Since the checksum is meant to represent the wallet itself, we also cannot run a checksum on the name or any other user-inputted data.
+In the blanace tracking case, simply hashing the set of addresses used is possible, but it means that adding & removing an address would change the checksum (possibly unintuitive).
+Since the checksum is meant to represent the wallet itself, we also cannot run a checksum on the name of the wallet or any other user-inputted data.

 ## Reference implementation